divan/go2nodebinding/README.md

 go2nodebinding example/example.go > binding.cpp
 ```

-Probably should be used from withing `go:generate`.
+Probably should be used from within `go:generate`.

 # License